willharwood/subjectiveimmortality/subjective_immortality.md

                                       /|
 </pre>

 To follow the logic of the common-sense view is to reject the second possibility.
-Whether I go to Mars by rocketship or transporter---whether I am composed of the same atoms or new ones---makes no difference to my subjective experience.
+Whether I go to Mars by rocketship or transporter -- whether I am composed of the same atoms or new ones -- makes no difference to my subjective experience.
 To see why, imagine the converse, and try for a contradiction.

-Remember, we have said that the two versions of me---one having arrived on Mars via a rocketship, the other by transporter---are identical.
+Remember, we have said that the two versions of me -- one having arrived on Mars via a rocketship, the other by transporter -- are identical.
 No physical test can tell them apart, even at the atomic level.
 But we have also argued that they are different: one's subjective line goes back to Earth, the other's began on Mars.
 One is _me_, the other is someone new, who is merely identical to me. _Where is the difference kept_?

 In the common-sense view, there is only the physical world, and physically the two versions of me are identical.
 They cannot be both different (one _me_, the other a being who merely thinks he is me), and identical (in the sense that no physical test can tell them apart).